Fix Windows 10 Not Detecting HDMI TV Issue

 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

-3) Click the Update button next to the flagged video driver driver to automatically download and install the correct version of that driver (you can do this with the FREE version).
+3) Click the Update button next to the flagged video driver driver to automatically download the correct version of that driver, then you can manually install it (you can do this with the FREE version).

 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.
 (This requires the Pro version which comes with full support and a 30-day money back guarantee.
 You’ll be prompted to upgrade when you click Update All.)